Lil' Buck Sinegal: Career

+Documentaries

 Sinegal appeared in the 2015 documentary film I Am the Blues.

 Death

 Sinegal died at 75 in 2019 and his funeral was at the Immaculate Heart of Mary Church in Lafayette.

 Awards

 Sinegal was inducted into the Louisiana Blues Hall of Fame in 1999.
 He was inducted into the Louisiana Music Hall of Fame on his birthday, on January 14, 2013, at the Blue Moon Cafe, Lafayette.